harshika53/dockerized-flask-todo/README.md

-# 📝 Dockerized Flask To-Do App
+# 📝 Dockerized Flask To-Do List

 A simple and lightweight To-Do List web application built using **Flask** and **Python**, containerized with **Docker**.
 This project demonstrates how to build, containerize, and run a Python web app that’s ready for deployment on cloud platforms such as AWS.